YousefSedik/Dot-Courses/README.md

 # Dot Course

-Dot Course is a E-Learning platform, you can buy course or request access to an instructor on Dot Course!
+Dot Course is a E-Learning platform, you can purchase course, rate course,  on Dot Course!

-- Easy To Use

 ## Features

-- You easily search for a course using it's name, content, description.
+- You easily search for a course using it's name, content, description, instructor name.
-- You can add rates, get certificates upon finishing the course exams.
+- You can rate course, get certificates upon passing all course exams, solve MXQs after watching video content.
+- Custimized Admin Panel for instructors.

 ## Tech